ceph/ceph/doc/cephfs/mantle.rst

     Most of the time this guide will work but sometimes all MDSs lock up and you cannot actually see them spill.
 It is much better to run this on a cluster.

-As a pre-requistie, we assume you've installed `mdtest
+As a prerequisite, we assume you have installed `mdtest
 <https://sourceforge.net/projects/mdtest/>`_ or pulled the `Docker image
 <https://hub.docker.com/r/michaelsevilla/mdtest/>`_.
 We use mdtest because we
 need to generate enough load to get over the MIN_OFFLOAD threshold that is